Maria Goranova

 Maria Goranova (Bulgarian: Мария Горанова) is professor of management at the University of Wisconsin Milwaukee.
 She conducts research on shareholder empowerment and activism, corporate governance, and corporate strategy.
 She serves as editor of Corporate Governance: An International Review, and on the editorial board of Journal of Management, and is a member of the Academy of Management, International Association for Business and Society, and Strategic Management Society.
-Her research has been published in a number of leading journals including Strategic Management Journal, Journal of Management Studies, Organization Science, Journal of Management, Academy of Management Perspectives, Journal of Business Research, and Academy of Management Proceedings.
-She is also recipient of Distinguished Paper and Best Reviewer Awards from the Academy of Management.
+Her research has been published in a number of leading journals including Academy of Management Review, Strategic Management Journal, Journal of Management Studies, Academy of Management Annals, Organization Science, Journal of Management, Academy of Management Perspectives, Journal of Business Research, and Academy of Management Proceedings.
+She is also recipient of Distinguished Papers and Best Reviewer Awards from the Academy of Management.